 Tax & notarization

 Once the main sales contract is signed and any contractual impediments to the completion of the sale resolved, the sales tax can be paid on the transaction (2% sales tax for resale properties, VAT payable on new properties / some land types, capital gains tax payable in some circumstances).
-Common practice is that the sellers pay the tax on the sale.
-Once the tax has been paid, all the conditions of the sale are met and any impediments resolved the seller’s signature on the contract is certified by a notary and once notary certification is complete, payment of the outstanding purchase price can take place.
+Once the sellers have paid the property sales tax and any other impediments to completion of the sale removed, the seller’s signature on the contract is certified by a notary and once notary certification is complete, payment of the outstanding purchase price can take place.
 Buyers should be careful to ensure that before payment, the certified version of the main sales contract is held securely by a third party and / or they are in possession of a copy of the certified contract.

 Land registry inscription

 After payment they or their representative will need a copy of the certified contract in order to make a Land Registry inscription of the ownership and possession rights as laid out in the sales contract, which should happen as soon as possible after the contract is certified and payment made.
 If necessary notations can be placed in the Land Registry between contract signature and payment to ensure that there are no changes to the Land registry status prior to Land Registry inscription of the buyer's ownership rights.